Planning to go to the movies? Dig deep into that wallet! Movies seem to get more expensive as the years roll on.

-In part that’s due to surcharges for “premium” formats like 3-D and IMAX.
-But even if you’re sticking to the less-expensive first matinee of the day, your entertainment budget is feeling the pinch.
+Sometimes, movie tickets are especially pricey due to surcharges for premium formats like 3-D. But even if you’re sticking to the first matinee of the day — which is often discounted — your entertainment budget is feeling the pinch.

 1. Skip those premium formats

 Sure, it can be fun to see a superhero blockbuster on a five-story-tall screen or in 3-D. But not every film is better that way.

 Before you spring for the pricey ticket, check with a reviewer you trust.
 Some film scribes will note whether 3-D brought any value to a movie.
 Or ask your friends if seeing a particular movie in 3-D was worth the extra money.